-While the US Open has always attracted plenty of interest, it has become even more of a must-see event in recent times.
-Golf betting has been booming in new legal environments, even more so whenever one of the majors rolls around.
+Golf betting is booming in new legal sports betting states, and even more so whenever one of the majors rolls around.
 This year’s US Open will almost assuredly be the heaviest-bet of all time.

-The growing legal sports betting environment opens the doors to plenty of ways to bet on the US Open, including with online and mobile options that are available in neighboring New Jersey and Pennsylvania.
-NY residents can get in on the action with those options, too.
+The growing NY sports betting environment opens the doors to plenty of ways to bet on the US Open, including with online and mobile options.
+NY residents can easily get in on the action.
+Here’s how.

-You don’t need to go anywhere to do all of the above, and you’ll be able to manage your account from home.
-When you’re ready to place some sports bets, head over to a legal state.
-Sites use geolocation tracking to verify your location, so you won’t be able to bet unless you’re within state lines.
-Once you’re done, you can head back home to enjoy the US Open.
+You don’t need to go anywhere to do all of the above.
+When you’re ready to place some sports bets, just make sure you’re within state lines.
+Sites use geolocation tracking to verify your location, so wagers won’t go through unless you are there.

 There are many options for betting on the US Open.
 You can place your bets on the winner of the tournament, or take a much more specialized approach with a number of choices.
 Here’s a look at some of the top ways for you to wager.

 You’re betting on who will win the overall tourney.
-Returns are favorable, but it can be tough to nail.
+Returns are favorable, but this can be a tough bet to nail.

 Eg. Odds to win the US Open:

 - Dustin Johnson +1050

 If you think a golfer will do well, then you can expand the horizons by placing a bet on that golfer to finish in the top five, 10 or 20.